 If you have a straightforward work history—one where you have work experience in the job area you are targeting, with few significant unemployment gaps—then a chronological resume is the way to go.

-While it’s fine to include two or three job descriptions in your “Professional Experience” section, you shouldn’t present more than 15 years of work history.
-Doing so may result in your application being screened out by employers guilty of “ageism.”
+While it’s fine to include several job descriptions in your “Professional Experience” section, you don't need to present more than 10 years of employment in the work history section of a resume.
+Doing so may result in your application being screened out by employers guilty of ageism.

 When to Use a Different Resume Format

 - You're working in a different field than the one you're currently targeting

 These alternate resume formats allow you to place your most relevant experience at the top of the document, even if the role isn't the most recent one.

 Take a look at the sections you'll include in a chronological resume: